 Most LEOs have substantial on the job experience with elections.
-In the 2019 survey, we asked LEOs when they first started working in election administration.
+In the 2020 survey, we asked LEOs when they first started working in election administration.
 Figure 2 shows the distribution of this first year of work in election administration by three groupings of jurisdiction size.
-The past three years shows a peak in new hires, but by and large most have served in election administration for several years.
-Half of of our respondents have been in their career since at least 2007, with the longest serving official having started their career in early 1960's.
-The smallest jurisdictions, with less than 5,000 registered voters, had LEOs with a median first year in election of administration of 2010.
-Larger jurisdictions, those with over 100,000 registered voters had a median first year of 2003.
+The peak in the chart from 2007 through to 2015 show the peak in when LEOs entered service, notably this peak has occurred since the passage of the Help America Vote Act of 2002.
+Half of our respondents have been in their career since at least 2007, with the longest serving official having started their career in before the 1970's.
+The smaller jurisdictions, with less than 25,000 registered voters, had LEOs with a median first year in election of administration of 2008.
+Larger jurisdictions, those with over 250,000 registered voters had a median first year of 2002.
 The LEOs serving jurisdictions in between these sizes started work in 2007.
-The smallest jurisdictions have an expected more recent median first year, as we expect that those in larger jurisdictions have spent more time in their careers and advanced to these larger jurisdictions.
-The figure below shows how officials started their career over time, Figure 2.
-In the 2019 survey, we asked LEOs when they first started working in election administration, shows the distribution of this first year of work in election administration by three groupings of jurisdiction size.
-There
+The smaller jurisdictions have an expected more recent median first year, as we expect that those in larger jurisdictions have spent more time in their careers and advanced to these larger jurisdictions.
+While many of these LEOs are relatively newer to the profession, many have been serving in election administration for decades.
+These findings give us high confidence that we are engaged with a group of experts who have informed opinions about elections and voting.
+They are also uniquely positioned to give us their perspectives about changes in election administration over time, which we discuss in more detail later.